uswds/uswds-site/pages/about/overview.md

 - /about/history/
 layout: styleguide
 category: About
 lead: Here, you will learn more about the mission of the U.S. Web Design System.
-Learn about our impact in the government and history.
+Learn about our impact in the government and a little about our history.
 ---

 {:.margin-top-4}